giltal/RetroESP32-P4/README.md

 - Enhanced UI/UX
 - Added more emulators
 - Save / load support for all emulators
+- Skip frames removed from all emulators

 ## 🛠️ Hardware Requirements

-- ESP32-P4 board
+- ESP32-P4 board (The one the pictures)
 - 4.3" 480x800 touchscreen
-- USB controller
+- SNES USB controller

 ## 📁 ROM Setup